zdrole/ZDFatCocoaTouchFramework/README.md

 <h5>2.
 Create with quide </h5>
 In this quick quide you will make universal cocoa touch framework which creates fat build for develop configuraton and is compatible with Xcode 6 and iOS 8.
-(For release see below)
+(For release see below)</br>
 <b>IMPORTANT</b>: In Xcode always select Simulator and run, script will make Device and Universal build behind the scenes.(If Device is selected script fails because of “Code=53 Simulator verification failed” error in xcodebuild command.
 Until Apple don’t fix this issue just build with simulator! )

-Open Xcode and create fresh Cocoa Touch Framework.
+1.Open Xcode and create fresh Cocoa Touch Framework.
 In project navigator select project / file (menu bar) / project settings / change derived data location to Project-relative with name DerivedData
 Select project / build settings / Build Active Architecture = NO Select project / build settings / Arhitectures / Other/ + / add armv7s .
 Old post : goo.gl/bnKWB5